kivikakk/akari/README.md

 ## introduction

 Totally going to write more here later.
 For now: _akari_, a microkernel, and its associated operating system services.
+Light and fun.

 ## see also